 How we are helping

-Myanmar faces significant development challenges.
-Over a third of Myanmar’s population are living in poverty, more than a third of children are chronically malnourished, and only 54 per cent of children complete five years of primary school.
-Decades of conflict and instability have resulted in over 640,000 people displaced within Myanmar, and the border regions with Myanmar’s neighbours have the highest numbers of refugees in our region.
-Government capacity is low, systems are weak, and Myanmar is one of the hardest places in the world to do business, although this is improving.
+Over a third of Myanmar's population are living in poverty, more than a third of children are chronically malnourished, and only 54 per cent of children complete five years of primary school.
+Government capacity is low, systems are weak, and Myanmar is one of the hardest places in the world to do business.
+Myanmar was listed at 145 out of 188 countries in the 2017 UN Human Development Index, making it one of the poorest countries in Southeast Asia.
+The Myanmar Government is addressing these challenges by undertaking complex economic and political reforms and pursuing a nationwide peace process after five decades of military rule.

 Objective 1: Enhancing human development